RETHINKING THE GILDED AGE AND PROGRESSIVISMS

 • Contact Us

-A selection committee composed of the academic director, director of teacher support, master teacher, and a guest faculty member will read and evaluate all completed applications.
+A selection committee composed of the project co-director for academic content, project co-director for teaching content, director of teacher support, master teacher, and a guest history education professional will read and evaluate all completed applications.
 We see a variety of backgrounds, knowledge, and experiences as an asset for the program.
 The selection committee will weigh:

 1. Effectiveness and commitment as a teacher/educator.